OpenNTF/dojo-webpack-plugin/README.md

 # Building the Dojo loader

 This plugin embeds a custom build of the Dojo loader (dojo.js) in your packed application.
 The built loader is packaged as a CommonJS module so that it may be more easily consumed by Webpack.
-The loader build profile specifies has.js features which exclude unneeded code (e.g. for loading modules) so that the loader embedded into the client is as small as possible (less than 4KB after uglify and gzip).
+The loader build profile specifies has.js features which exclude unneeded code (e.g. for loading modules) so that the loader embedded into the client is as small as possible (~1.5KB after uglify and gzip)<sup>[<a href="#user-content-foot1">1</a>]</sup>.
 The Dojo loader builder requires that the Dojo util directory is a sibling of the `dojo` directory and is named either `util` or `dojo-util`.

 If you do not want to build the Dojo loader every time Webpack is run, then you can build it manually and specify the location of the built loader using the [loader](#loader) option.
 You can produce a manual build of the loader by running the build script in the buildDojo directory.